Home / Events

 From Nevada Day Parade to the West Lawn

 Silver Belle’s journey officially begins November 1 at the Nevada Day Parade in Carson City, then winds through the Southwest, Midwest, and Mid-Atlantic before reaching Washington, DC.
-The tour blends small-town festivals, big-city plazas, and military bases.

 Here’s a simplified look at the public tour timeline (dates/locations subject to last-minute changes, but this reflects the published schedule so far):